Ido Filin – Science

 I combined theoretical models and results from stochastic processes with dynamic optimization techniques in order to study optimal life-history strategies, such as optimal growth trajectories, optimal size at maturity, and optimal offspring size.

 6. Scharf, I, Filin, I, Subach, A, Ovadia, O 2009.
-A morphological and life history comparison between desert populations of a sit-and-pursue antlion, in reference to a co-occuring pit-building antlion.
+A morphological and life history comparison between desert populations of a sit-and-pursue antlion, in reference to a co-occurring pit-building antlion.
 Naturwissenschaften 96: 1147-1156.

 7. Scharf I, Filin I, Ovadia O. 2009.
 A trade-off between growth and starvation endurance in a pit-building antlion.
 Oecologia 160: 453-460.